The Bayesian Geometry of Transformer Attention: Related Work

 \subsection{In-Context Learning and Algorithmic Generalization}

-Transformers have been shown to perform algorithmic tasks in context, including arithmetic \citep{garg2022can}, synthetic induction \citep{elman1990finding}, and more general pattern extrapolation \citep{akyurek2022learning,olsson2022context}.
-Behaviorally, these models often resemble Bayesian learners, an observation formalized by recent explanatory theories \citep{xie2022explanation,von2023transformers}.
+Transformers have been shown to perform algorithmic tasks in context, including arithmetic \citep{garg2022can}, synthetic induction \citep{elman1990finding}, and more general pattern extrapolation \citep{akyurek2023what,olsson2022context}.
+Behaviorally, these models often resemble Bayesian learners, an observation formalized by recent explanatory theories \citep{xie2022explanation,vonoswald2023transformers}. \citet{muller2024context} provide evidence that high-capacity transformers often mimic the Bayesian predictor during in-context learning, and \citet{reuter2025transformers} demonstrate that transformers can perform full Bayesian inference for statistical models including generalized linear models and latent factor models, achieving results comparable to expensive exact methods.

 However, prior work cannot distinguish true Bayesian computation from learned heuristics or memorized templates, because the ground-truth posterior is unknown for natural language tasks.
+Furthermore, these studies focus on \emph{whether} transformers can implement Bayesian inference, not \emph{why} they succeed where other architectures fail.

-Our wind-tunnel methodology solves this identification problem: by constructing tasks with closed-form analytic posteriors and combinatorially large hypothesis spaces, we obtain a direct pointwise comparison between model predictions and Bayes' rule.
-This moves the discussion from correlation to mechanism.
+Our wind-tunnel methodology addresses both gaps: by constructing tasks with closed-form analytic posteriors and combinatorially large hypothesis spaces, we obtain a direct pointwise comparison between model predictions and Bayes' rule.
+By comparing multiple architectures, we identify the \emph{inference primitives} that explain success and failure.
+This moves the discussion from correlation to mechanism, and from existence to architectural characterization.